landlab/landlab/docs/dev_guide.rst

 from outside to root folder of your working copy.

 To check you have correctly installed Landlab, run the Landlab tests.
+Do this by importing landlab in an interactive Python shell, then calling *landlab.test()*.

 Fetching updates to the trunk